 This movie isn’t specifically about lucid dreaming, but it does feature a great lesson about it.
-Waking Life follows the main character though a bizarre and twisting series of philosophical conversations.
+Waking Life follows the main character through a bizarre and twisting series of philosophical conversations.

 Many of the conversations serve to contemplate the nature of reality, but one conversation specifically focuses on the concept of lucid dreaming.

-With instructions on how to prepare yourself for a lucid dream, and guidance on how achieve a lucid dreaming state, the conversation will be informative for anyone interested in lucid dreaming.
+With instructions on how to prepare yourself for a lucid dream and guidance on how to achieve a lucid dreaming state, the conversation will be informative for anyone interested in lucid dreaming.